Knowing when to call it quits and buy a new router can be hard, but as a Network Engineer, I will help you decide if you need a new router or not.

 Another option is running speed tests to see if the issue is just a weak signal in a part of your home.
 These are free tests you can find online to help.

-If you think it may have to do with your computer place in your home or where the router is.
+If you think it may have to do with your computer, place it in your home or where the router is.
 Try moving it to a different location and see if that solves the issue.

 You could also try bypassing the router and plugging your computer straight into the modem using an ethernet cable.